dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/upgrade-instructions.md

 # How to Upgrade to 4.x

-## From Version 3.x to 4.x
+## From Version 2.x to 4.x

 ### CameraEnhancer API changes

-If you are using the following APIs, you have to change your code:

-The parameters or return value of the following APIs are changed:
+The following APIs are changed on parameters and return values:

 * [`CameraEnhancer`](primary-api/camera-enhancer.md#cameraenhancer): Added parameter `CameraView cameraView`.
 * [`setScanRegion`](primary-api/camera-enhancer.md#setscanregion): Changed the type of `region` from `iRegionDefinition` to `DSRect`.